elibooklover/ENGL304-Spring2021/syllabus.md

 * Email Address: elibooklover@Texas A&M email
 * Office Location: LAAH 549
 * Office Hours: TW 11:00am-12:30pm via Zoom and by appointment
-* Course Website and Course Readings: [https://elibooklover.github.io/ENGL304-Spring2021/](https://elibooklover.github.io/ENGL304-Spring2021/)
+* Course Website and Course Reading: [https://elibooklover.github.io/ENGL304-Spring2021/](https://elibooklover.github.io/ENGL304-Spring2021/)
 * Course Discussions: [https://github.com/elibooklover/ENGL304-Spring2021/discussions](https://github.com/elibooklover/ENGL304-Spring2021/discussions)
+* Tutorials for Each Session: [https://elibooklover.github.io/Tutorials/])(https://elibooklover.github.io/Tutorials/)

 ## Course Tools
-We will be using a course website, course repository, Slack, and Canvas to facilitate class activities.
-The course website will be used for annotating Charles Dickens's <i>Our Mutual Friend</i> with [Hypothesis](https://web.hypothes.is/) and sharing course materials.
-The course repository will be used for submitting homework assignments and sharing files.
-Slack will be used for better communications for class announcements, discussions, questions, and group works.
-Canvas will be mainly used for turning in assignments and distributing grades.
+We use a course website, course repository, Slack, and Canvas to facilitate class activities.
+The course website is for annotating Charles Dickens's <i>Our Mutual Friend</i> with [Hypothesis](https://web.hypothes.is/) and sharing course materials.
+Tutorials for each session are provided through the tutorial website created by the instructor.
+We use Slack for better communications for class announcements, discussions, questions, and group works.
+Canvas is mainly for turning in assignments and distributing grades.

 ## Textbook
 * <i>Our Mutual Friend</i> by Charles Dickens (provided on the course website)